On a generalisation of Cameron's base size conjecture: Classical group preliminaries

 In Table~\ref{t:ns} we list all the cases not covered by (i) and (ii) in Definition~\ref{def:ns}.
-Those are all instances where there exists some isomorphism $\phi : G\to K$ where ${\rm soc}(K) = T\cong G_0$ and one of the following holds: \begin{itemize} \item [\rm (a)] $\phi(M) = L$ is a subspace subgroup of Type (i) or (ii) from Definition~\ref{def:ns}; \vs \item [\rm (b)] $T = A_n$ and $L$ does not act primitively on $\{1, \ldots, n\}$. \end{itemize} In the first column of Table~\ref{t:ns} we list $G_0$, in the second column the type of $M$, in the third column we list the pairs with entries $T$ and the type of $L$, and finally, in the fourth column we mention the conditions under which such an isomorphism occurs, if any.
+Those are all instances where there exists some isomorphism $\phi : G\to K$ where ${\rm soc}(K) = T\cong G_0$ and one of the following holds for $\phi(H) = L$: \begin{itemize} \item [\rm (a)] $L$ is a subspace subgroup of $K$ of type (i) or (ii) from Definition~\ref{def:ns}; \vs \item [\rm (b)] $T = A_m$ and $L$ does not act primitively on $\{1, \ldots, m\}$. \end{itemize} In the first column of Table~\ref{t:ns} we list $G_0$, in the second column the type of $H$, in the third column we list the pairs with entries $T$ and the type of $L$, and finally, in the fourth column we mention the conditions under which such an isomorphism occurs, if any.

 We claim that Table~\ref{t:ns} indeed covers all relevant cases.
 First suppose that $\phi$ is an automorphism.
-Noting that inner, diagonal, and field automorphisms do not permute the Aschbacher families, we deduce that $\phi$ must be a graph automorphism.
-Moreover, we must have $G_0 \in \{{\rm P\O}_8^{+}(q), {\rm PSp}_4(q)'\}$, as graph automorphisms of linear and unitary groups again preserve Aschbacher families.
-In those two cases, we verify that $\phi(M)$ is as claimed in Table~\ref{def:ns} by inspecting~\cite[Tables 8.14, 8.50]{BHR}.
+Noting that inner, diagonal, and field automorphisms do not permute the Aschbacher families, we deduce that $\phi$ must be a graph or graph-field automorphism.
+Moreover, we must have $G_0 \in \{{\rm P\O}_8^{+}(q), {\rm PSp}_4(q)'\}$, as graph and graph-field automorphisms of linear and unitary groups again preserve Aschbacher families.
+Hence, either $G_0 = {\rm P\O}_8^{+}(q)$ and $\phi$ is a graph automorphism or $G_0 = {\rm PSp}_4(q)'$ and $\phi$ is a graph-field automorphism.
+In those two cases, we verify that $\phi(H)$ is as claimed in Table~\ref{def:ns} by inspecting the first two columns~\cite[Tables 8.14, 8.50]{BHR}.

 If $\phi$ is not an automorphism, then the possible isomorphisms of classical groups are listed in~\cite[2.9.1]{KL}, and by inspecting the Tables in~\cite[Chapter 8]{BHR} and comparing orders of maximal subgroups, we verify that Table~\ref{t:ns} is complete.

 \vs

 {

 }